jagrvargen/holbertonschool-low_level_programming/0x04-pointers-arrays-strings/README.md

 2. _strlen - Returns the length of a string.

 3. _puts - Prints a string followed by a new line to stdout.

+4. print_rev - Prints a string in reverse followed by a new line.